CORRECTED-JobsOhio Beverage System to sell $1.5 bln revenue bonds

 NEW YORK Jan 11 The JobsOhio Beverage System is planning to sell $1.5 billion of statewide senior lien liquor profits tax-exempt and taxable revenue bonds in two parts, during the week of Jan.
 21, said a market source on Friday.

-The sale consists of $423 million of tax-exempt bonds and $1.1 billion of taxable bonds to be sold through joint book running managers Citi and J.P.
-Morgan.
-(Reporting by Caryn Trokie; Additional reporting by Tiziana Barghini)
+The sale consists of $423 million of tax-exempt bonds which will be sold through lead manager Bank of America Merrill Lynch and $1.1 billion of taxable bonds to be sold via lead manager Citigroup.
+(Reporting by Caryn Trokie; Additional reporting by Tiziana Barghini; Editing by James Dalgleish)

 TOKYO, March 8 Benchmark Japanese government bonds were steady on Wednesday, though the superlong zone continued to edge down as it took its cues from rising U.S. Treasury yields.